๐Ÿ’•Intro to Cognitive Science

 Why This Matters

-Language acquisition is one of the most remarkable feats of human cognition—children master complex grammatical systems without explicit instruction, following a predictable developmental trajectory across cultures.
-This topic sits at the intersection of several core cognitive science themes you'll be tested on: nativist vs. empiricist debates, critical periods, statistical learning, and the relationship between thought and language.
-Understanding these stages helps you grasp how the mind bootstraps itself into linguistic competence and why language serves as a window into cognitive architecture.
+Language acquisition is one of the most remarkable feats of human cognition.
+Children master complex grammatical systems without explicit instruction, following a predictable developmental trajectory across cultures.
+This topic sits at the intersection of several core cognitive science themes: nativist vs. empiricist debates, critical periods, statistical learning, and the relationship between thought and language.
+Understanding these stages helps you see how the mind bootstraps itself into linguistic competence and why language serves as a window into cognitive architecture.

 Pre-Speech Foundations

 Before producing recognizable words, infants are already building the cognitive and perceptual infrastructure for language.
-These stages demonstrate that language acquisition begins with pattern recognition and social engagement, not speech production.
+These stages show that language acquisition begins with pattern recognition and social engagement, not speech production.

 Prelinguistic Stage